monisakhtar/monisakhtar/README.md

 - 📈 I am learning Machine Learning, Data Science, Statistics.

-- ❤️ I love writing Anime and Books(Mostly Academics)
+- ❤️ I love watching Anime and Books(Mostly Academics)

 - 💬 I love connecting with different people.
 So if you want to say hi, I'll be happy to meet you more!